refinedev/refine/documentation/docs/api-reference/antd/hooks/list/useSimpleList.md

 (params: SyncWithLocationParams) => string;
 ```

-A function creates accessible links for `syncWithLocation`.
+`createLinkForSyncWithLocation` is a function that creates accessible links for `syncWithLocation`.
 It takes an [SyncWithLocationParams][syncwithlocationparams] as parameters.

 ### `overtime`